 - Click the “Access & Security” tab.

-- Choose the appropriate key pair from the pulldown (or click the “+” sign to import one).
+- Choose the appropriate key pair from the pulldown list (or click the “+” sign to import one).

 - After completing the rest of the required information on the other tabs, click “Launch”.